UpCloudLtd/upcloud-python-api/README.md

 ```

-The project also supplies a small test suite to test against the live API at `test/live_test.py`.
+The project also supplies a small test suite to test against the live API in `test/test_integration`.
-This suite is NOT run with `py.test` as it will permanently remove all resources related to an account.
+This suite is NOT run with `py.test` dy default as it will permanently remove all resources related to an account.
 It should only be run with a throwaway dev-only account when preparing for a new release.
 It is not shipped with
 PyPI releases.
-See source code on how to run the live test.
+To run the integration tests, append `--integration-tests` flag to the `py.test` command.

 ## Bugs, Issues, Problems, Ideas